- Market Review & Recap

 Emerging, International & Total International Markets

 As noted last week, Emerging Markets pulled back to its 200-dma after breaking above that resistance.
 We did add 1/2 position in EEM to portfolios three weeks ago understanding that in the short-term emerging markets were extremely overbought and likely to correct a bit.
 That corrective action is occurring with some of the overbought condition being reduced.
-The sell-off on Friday took the market back to support at the 50-dma.
-Stops are set at the 200-dma.
+With the 50-dma rapidly approaching a cross above the 200-dma, we will add to our position on a breakout of this consolidation process we have been in as of later.

-Major International & Total International shares DID finally break above their respective 200-dma’s on hope the worst of the global economic slowdown is now behind them.
-The pullback last week has brought the market back to test its 200-dma.
-It is critical support holds next week.
+Major International & Total International shares are extremely overbought but DID finally break above their respective 200-dma’s on hope the worst of the global economic slowdown is now behind them.
 Keep stops tight on existing positions, but no rush here to add new exposure.
+However, a pullback to support, and/or a bullish crossover of the 50-dma, and we will add exposure to our portfolios.

-Stops should remain tight at the running 50-dma which is also previous support.
+Stops should remain tight at the running 50-dmas.

 Current Position: 1/2 position in EEM